Bavarian election puts Merkel on defensive

 "In Bavaria, change has won", he said, adding "goodbye" to Merkel.

-Salvini's schadenfreude might be premature, but Merkel's own party has already fielded two candidates who want to take her place at its congress in December.
+Their schadenfreude aside, Merkel's CDU party has already fielded two candidates who want to take her place at its congress in December.

 "She [Merkel] will have to continue muddling through, but she is dependent on two badly beaten coalition partners [the CSU and SPD]," Carsten Nickel, an analyst at Teneo Intelligence, a political consultancy in London, told the Bloomberg news agency.

-"The Bavarian result further destabilises Merkel and her government," Heinrich Oberreuter, a German academic, told The New York Times.
+"The Bavarian result further destabilises Merkel and her government," Heinrich Oberreuter, a German academic, told The New York Times newspaper.

 "Society has changed, Bavaria has changed, and Bavarian voters have changed, but the mainstream parties have slept through that change," he said.

-Part of the shift meant that the Greens had become "the liberal antidote to the right-wing AfD" in Germany, the EU's most populous and powerful member state, Arne Jungjohann, a German political analyst, told the Deutsche Welle news agency.
+The shift meant the Greens had become "the liberal antidote to the right-wing AfD" in Germany, the EU's most populous member state, Arne Jungjohann, a German political analyst, told Deutsche Welle, a German state broadcaster.